-Graphics or video drivers play an important role in Windows performance.
+Graphics or video drivers play an important role in Windows operating system.
 Out-dated or incompatible graphics drivers are one of primary reasons for BSOD (Blue Screen of Death) errors.
 Although updating Graphics card driver, also known as video card or GPU driver, generally doesn’t improve the system speed, having most recent graphics or video driver will surely make graphics intensive jobs much faster.

 NVIDIA, AMD, and Intel graphics generally release updates to graphics drivers multiple times in a year.
 Although there are official tools available to automatically update graphics drivers, these graphics card manufacturers don’t offer official tools to completely uninstall graphics driver, if required.

 Take, for instance, according to NVIDIA, users should always uninstall driver files before updating them to newer versions.
 While we don’t need to always uninstall drivers before installing newer versions, at times, you might need to uninstall graphics driver to fix an issue.

 Just like any other Windows application, graphics drivers can be uninstalled by navigating to Programs and Features window, right-clicking on the graphics driver and then clicking Uninstall option.
 The problem with this standard method is that some files of the uninstalled driver will continue to remain on your PC even after uninstalling the driver.
 Which means that, when you uninstall a driver via Control Panel, it doesn’t get uninstalled completely.

 Display Driver Uninstaller

 As there is no official tool out there, we need to go for third-party uninstallers to completely remove graphics drivers from our PC.

 Display Driver Uninstaller is a free software developed to thoroughly remove or uninstall graphics or video card drivers from your Windows 7, Windows 8, Windows 8.1 and Windows 10 in a jiffy.

 Display Driver Uninstaller is compatible with NVIDIA, AMD, and Intel graphics drivers, meaning that the free utility can be used to uninstall NVIDIA, AMD, and Intel graphics drivers.